mattvenn/tt08-analog-ring-osc/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-# 600 MHz ring oscillator
+# 600 & 300 MHz Ring Oscillators

-Uses 19 inverters and an output driver to test the bandwidth of the analog pins.
+2 rings of 19 and 37 inverters and an output driver to test the bandwidth of the analog pins.

 ![layout](docs/ringosclayout.png)